-We’re close to releasing mobile push notifications and, in anticipation, I wanted to share what this feature will encompass and how it will fit into your workflow.
+We’re close to releasing support for iOS and Android mobile push notifications and, in anticipation, I wanted to share what this feature will encompass and how it will fit into your workflow.

 Over the last few months, we’ve been working hard to bring you two powerful new tools: